blackducksoftware/blackduck-alert/deployment/docker-compose/README.md

     - Bad: ```ALERT_HOSTNAME=https://myhost.example.com```

 ### Alert Logging Level Variable
-To change the logging level of alert add the following environment variable to your deployment.
+To change the logging level of Alert add the following environment variable to the deployment.

 - Editing environment file:
     ```ALERT_LOGGING_LEVEL=DEBUG```
 - Editing overrides file:
     ```
         environment:
            - ALERT_LOGGING_LEVEL=DEBUG
     ```

 - Set the value to one of the following:
     - DEBUG
     - ERROR
     - INFO